liamhays/flipwire/README.md

   a new issue with some output with `RUST_LOG=debug` and a description of the problem.

-Please note that I will only support Flipwire when used with Flippers running official firmware.
+Flipwire is only intended for use with Flippers running official firmware.
+If you're using another firmware, you're on your own.

 # Adapter Incompatibility
 In RPC mode, the Flipper's Bluetooth implementation exhibits strange